top of page

 Tier pricing: Offer tier-based pricing based on varying levels of service, features etc. Demonstrate the differences between tiers by using a comparison chart.

-Offer a bonus: Several digital products offer a bonus such as eBooks, worksheets etc. with the original purchase.
+Offer a bonus: Several digital products offer a bonus such as eBooks, worksheets etc. with original purchases.
 This can be coupled with a growth hack strategy (Blog 45: Growth marketing and growth hacking two sides of the same coin?).
 Bundling strategy (selling multiple products at a package price) is another model deployed by companies.

 Money-back guarantee: Guarantees reduce the risks for prospective customers.
 If the product adds value, we will see very few returns.